 The Church of Saint James is open from Monday to Saturday from 10 a.m. to 6:30 p.m.
 On Sundays, it opens at 11 a.m. and closes by 6:30 p.m.
 Entry is 2.5 EUR.

 When is it a must to visit Saint James Church in Rothenburg?
 You must see it during the advent season (Before Christmas).
-By that time you can get a free organ concert that lasts for 30 minutes.
+You can get a free organ concert that lasts for 30 minutes by that time.
 It can be the perfect rest after roaming around Rothenburg’s Market Square.

 Activity #4: Hike and See Saint Peter and Paul Church

 The Church of Saint Peter and Paul is another interesting church in Rothenburg ob der Tauber.
-But, unlike Saint James Church, The Church of Saint Peter and Paul is smaller, and it lies on the outskirts of the town.
+But, unlike Saint James Church, The Church of Saint Peter and Paul is smaller and lies on the town’s outskirts.
 You can find it in a village called Detwang.

 You will see another work of the famous Tilman Riemenschneider at the altar of the Church of Saint Peter and Paul.
 There is a small entry fee, however.